ilhan007/ui5con-web-component/docs/2_Develop_Token.md

 <br>

 ## 5. Add `readonly` property
-In the beginning we said, that the Token (and the Tokenizer) will be used in a Table that will support "Edit" mode.
-And, we would need to display the `decline` icon in "Edit" mode and hide it in "readonly" mode.
-Let's add a boolean property to show/hide the `decline` icon and call it `readonly`.
+The `Token` (and the `Tokenizer`) will be used in a Table that will support "Edit" mode.
+We will need to display the `decline` icon in "Edit" mode, othwerwise hide it.
+Let's add a boolean property to show/hide the `decline` icon.

 <br>